oneapi-community/awesome-oneapi/CONTRIBUTING.md

 Description of the project:

-What version of oneAPI it supports:
+What version of oneAPI it supports (if applicable):

+What oneAPI components it uses:

 Link to the github/gitlab/other:

 License:

-Short description on what makes this project interesting.

 ## What happens after I submit?